1. Identity of the data controller

 - Your health data is stored mainly on your iPhone, not on our servers.
 This includes glucose, insulin, meals, exercise, profile, and notes.

-- For food photo analysis and daily insights we use AI services: Google Cloud Vertex AI (Gemini model) and xAI (Grok model).
-We send the minimum necessary and request your explicit consent before first use.
+- For food photo analysis and daily summaries we use external artificial intelligence providers under contract.
+We send only what is necessary to provide the feature and request your explicit consent before first use.

 - We do not use your data for advertising.
 We do not sell information to third parties.
 We do not build marketing profiles.